 They were: Wellness, Family, Business.

 Without full-time travel for a few months (at least) while the kids try out school, my hope is that we can all focus on on our WELLNESS while also doing what’s best for our FAMILY and bonus, I now might have more time and energy to work on the BUSINESS!

 If you skipped to the end, or you’ve read this very long post (thank you!), then you might be curious to know what’s next.

-Well, if you'd like to hear more about our big life changes from us more 'in person' then check out our Instagram stories and posts over the next week and our YouTube videos over the next few weeks.
+Well, if you’d like to hear more about our big life changes from us more ‘in person’ then check out our Instagram stories and posts over the next few months and our YouTube videos over the next few months.
 We are going deep and sharing a lot more than this post went into in video format, it just takes a bit more time to get it ready. 🙂

 There are many factors that influenced our decisions outside of Riley wanting to try school, and still many unknowns.

 Thank you for taking the time to read this long post.
 I have been wanting to share this sooner, yet we have needed some time to breath and recoup from some crazy travel experiences that I’ll be sharing with you all soon.
 So keep an eye here on the blog, or better yet in our weekly emails so I can let you know when we publish our next update.